 - Through a good portion of Inheritance Cycle, Saphira angsts about being the last living female dragon in Alagasia, thus the duty, she feels, falls to her to repopulate the world with the two remaining eggs that are still under control by the Evil Empire. later when it is found that there is another living dragon, she quickly responds to the urge to ensure the continuation of her species, which is not reciprocated.
 She hatched around a year ago.
 Counts because there are plural males, just unhatched.
 Oh, and Glaedr receives VIP status for having a pulse.

-- On the Honor Harrington planets of Grayson and Masada, women outnumber men three-to-one due to rushed genetic engineering (by people who had intended to be Space Amish no less) to cope with Grayson's heavy-metal-rich environment causing high infant mortality in boys, but it's the men who are in charge.
+- On the Honor Harrington planets of Grayson and Masada, women outnumber men three-to-one due to rushed genetic engineering (by people who had intended to be Space Amish no less) to cope with Grayson's heavy-metal-rich environment, but it's the men who are in charge.
 This is largely due to a religious beliefs that held women were incapable of bearing serious responsibility in men's areas.
 Graysons, at least, had become fairly chivalrous about this in recent years, whereas the Masadans were full-on He Man Woman Haters.